Cell tower approval process undermines democracy

 In allowing telecommunications corporations the "option" to seek approval either through the municipality or the state authority (Public Service Board), duly enacted municipal ordinances are, for all intents and purposes, nullified.
 By asking that municipalities make recommendations to the PSB while preempting local ordinances, the legislation gives the appearance of local democratic input while undercutting the reality.

 The threat, expressed at Newfane Selectboard meetings by both public officials and corporate spokespersons, is that the telecommunications companies will simply walk away, leaving localities with gaps in cell coverage that are harmful to business, inconvenient to most people, and sometimes seriously dangerous in emergency conditions.
-Perhaps out of this fear -- along with the difficulty of getting telecommunications companies to come to the table -- current legislation all but completely
+Perhaps out of this fear -- along with the difficulty of getting telecommunications companies to come to the table -- current legislation all but completely deprives localities of meaningful input in these decisions.

 This has put the Newfane Selectboard in an impossible position.
 The Selectboard knows that our town needs cell coverage, but the town's duly enacted ordinance sets requirements for height, setback of towers and adverse aesthetic impact.
 AT&T presents a specific site already negotiated with and signed by the property owner.
 We are asked to give a "recommendation" to the PSB as part of the "process," with the town's own ordinance cited where it agrees with the telecommunications firm and dismissed as irrelevant where it does not.
 The local ordinance also considers the long-term issues in cell tower construction, most notably the requiring that towers be properly removed when no longer in use.
 The state's Certificate of Public Good carries no such requirements.